longturn/freeciv21/docs/Contributing/pull-request.rst

 2. Create a Branch from Upstream
 ================================

-Now that things are all up to date with the lastest code, let's create a branch to do your work in.
+Now that things are all up to date with the latest code, let's create a branch to do your work in.

 .. code-block:: sh